A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-The residual \mgii\ emission is clearly spatially asymmetric in Figure \ref{fig:sourceMgII_full_CARC}, middle panel.
-The surface brightness profile is more extended along the declination direction (${\rm \Delta \delta\ or\ \Delta y =38.9_{-0.6}^{+0.8}}$ kpc) than along the right ascension direction (${\rm \Delta \alpha\ or\ \Delta x = 30.5_{-0.6}^{+0.6}}$ kpc), exhibiting $\sim 27.6_{-0.7}^{+0.8}$\% more extent along the y-direction than along the x-direction.
-We measure the spatial extent as the maximum separation between significant residual \mgii\ emission boundary contours.
+The \mgii\ emission is clearly spatially asymmetric in Figure \ref{fig:source_OII_FeII_MgII_full_CARC}.
+The observed surface brightness profile is more extended along the declination direction (${\rm \Delta \delta\ or\ \Delta y =38.9_{-0.6}^{+0.8}}$ kpc) than along the right ascension direction (${\rm \Delta \alpha\ or\ \Delta x = 30.5_{-0.6}^{+0.6}}$ kpc), exhibiting $\sim 27.6_{-0.7}^{+0.8}$\% more extent along the y-direction than along the x-direction at 3$\sigma$ significance.
+The x (upper panel) and y (lower panel) extents of the {\mgii} surface brightness profiles of the counter arc are shown in the right column of Figure \ref{fig:spatial_XY_extent_src}.